-CYP on the SEND Register in the category of School Support may also receive support from a member of staff from an outside agency e.g. Speech and Language Therapy (SALT), Sensory Inclusion Service (hearing and visual needs).
+children on the SEND

+Register in the category of

+School Support may also

+receive support from a

+member of staff from an

+outside agency e.g.

+Speech and Language

+Therapy (SALT), Sensory

+Inclusion Service (hearing

+and visual needs).

-For your CYP this will mean:
+For your child this will mean:

-- your CYP will have been identified by the Class Teacher/SENDCo (or you will have raised your concerns) as needing more specialist support instead of, or in addition to, Quality First Teaching and intervention groups. - you will be asked for your permission for the school to refer your CYP to the appropriate agency. - an appropriate professional will work with your CYP to understand their needs and make recommendations to school staff this advice may be about particular teaching strategies or specialist resources that would benefit your CYP.
+- your children will have been identified by the Class Teacher/SENDCo (or you will have raised your concerns) as needing more specialist support instead of, or in addition to, Quality First Teaching and intervention groups. - you will be asked for your permission for the school to refer your children to the appropriate agency. - an appropriate professional will work with your child to understand their needs and make recommendations to school staff this advice may be about particular teaching strategies or specialist resources that would benefit your children.

-This type of support is available for CYP with specific barriers to learning that cannot be overcome through Quality First Teaching and intervention groups.
+This type of support is available for children with specific barriers to learning that cannot be overcome through Quality First Teaching and